Isaac Edward Emerson: Personal life

 Captain Emerson and his wife, Anne, were widely known in American society and in the capitals of Europe.
 When Emerson's step-daughter, Ethel P. McCormack, married the son of William Gibbs McAdoo, then U.S. Secretary of the Treasury, President Woodrow Wilson attended the reception at the Emerson estate in Brooklandwood, Maryland, off of Falls Road, north of the city.
 They were also known as lavish entertainers, maintaining two yachts for parties and world tours.
 They maintained estates at Brooklandwood and their villa Whitehall at Narragansett Pier in Rhode Island as well as in North and South Carolina where they entertained many social leaders of the Atlantic seaboard cities.

+Estate

+Emerson died in 1931.
+His Will was filed for Probate in the New York Surrogate's Court on 30 January 1931; at the time of his death the size of his estate was speculated to be $20 million.
+The actual size of the estate was revealed in 1932, when newspaper reports of accounts submitted to the Records of Wills Office in Baltimore Country by Emerson's trustees confirmed that Emerson's estate was valued at $12,767,327.
+The estate assessed for $320,661.54 in Federal Estate Taxes and $1,193,618.72 in Maryland Estate Taxes.